A Guide to Psychology and its Practice. Click on the image to go to a general Introduction with a complete Subject Index to this entire website.

-Please don’t get caught up in trying to decipher the “meaning” of any of the questions—even though they have a logic to them, they are all meaningless.
+Please don’t get caught up in trying to decipher the “meaning” of any of the questions—even though they have a logic to them, they have all been designed to be without any practical meaning.

-The essence of it all is that if you miss the initial direction (and this can be taken in the spiritual sense as well), all the rest of the work you do goes to waste.
+The essence of it all is that if you miss the initial direction of any task (and this can be taken in the spiritual sense as well), the work you do thereafter will be deficient.

-So if you learn the lesson now, it will serve you well throughout the rest of your life.
-Even though this test does not tell much about intelligence per se, the ability to follow directions will enhance whatever intelligence you do have.
+If you learn the lesson now, it will serve you well throughout the remainder of your life.
+Even though this test does not tell much about intelligence per se, your ability to follow directions will enhance whatever intelligence you do have.

-In contrast, those who grumble angrily that I have wasted their time really have failed a test—and sadly they will continue to fail many more tests throughout their lives until they come to terms with what drives their anger: the unconscious resentments that derive from the family dysfunction of their childhood.
+In contrast, those who grumble angrily that I have wasted their time really have failed a test—the test of graciously accepting wise correction.
+Sadly, such persons will continue to fail many more tests throughout their lives until they come to terms with what drives their anger: the unconscious resentments that linger from their childhood emotional pain.

 ___________